-As a Project Manager at the ISPH, Ben is focused on the curation and management of multiple data sets as well as the design and development of interactive data visualization tools to disseminate and engage users with key HIV-related data.
-His work and expertise in this area is best shown via the ETE Dashboard.
+Ben is a Project Manager at the ISPH.
+His primary area of focus is on the design and development of public facing data visualization platforms to disseminate (essential information/key data) and engage users with major public health initiatives.
+His work and expertise in this area is best shown on the ISPH’s Ending the Epidemic (ETE) Dashboard.
 He is trained in spatial analysis using GIS and interested in how maps and other dynamic visual tools can be employed for research, program evaluation, and policy formation in public health.
 In addition to working in the field of HIV/AIDS, Ben has prior experience in child protection household survey design in Uganda and monitoring and evaluation of maternal health programs in Burundi and Vietnam.

 Swain CA, Sawicki S, Addison D, Katz B, Piersanti K, Baim-Lance A, Gordon D, Anderson BJ, Nash D, Steinbock C, Agins B. An End-User Participatory Approach to Collaboratively Refine HIV Care Data, The New York State Experience.
 AIDS Behav.
 2018 Apr 2. doi: 10.1007/s10461-018-2104-7.